ncolyer11/NetherTreeFarmingDictionary.github.io/README.md

-# The Storage Tech Dictionary
+# The Nether Tree Farming Dictionary
-A fork of [https://JoakimThorsen.github.io/MCPropertyEncyclopedia](https://JoakimThorsen.github.io/MCPropertyEncyclopedia), used as a dictionary of storage tech-related terms, abbreviations and expressions related to Storage Tech and TMC, curated by contributors from the [Storage Tech Discord server](https://discord.gg/JufJ6uf).
+A fork of https://storagetechdictionary.github.io/ and https://JoakimThorsen.github.io/MCPropertyEncyclopedia, used as a dictionary of nether tree farming-related terms, abbreviations and expressions related to nether tree farming and closely linked fields, and TMC, curated by contributors from the [Huge Fungi Huggers Discord server](https://discord.gg/EKKkyfcPPV).

 ## Contributing
 If you wish to add a new term to the dictionary: